jsilter/GeneralEvaluation/README.md

 # Usage

 1. Upload a results table in CSV, TSV, XLS, or XLSX format.
-2. Adjust the recall target, if desired.
-The default value is `0.85`.
+2. The default value is `0.85`.
+If desired, you may adjust the recall target.
 3. Click the "Run Evaluation" button.
 4. Download the PDF report and the CSV file with overall metrics.